SoftUni-Internal/interactive-content/EN/05-Table-Relations/02-Joins.md

 When we create table relations with **Foreign keys** we get few more benefits out of it, one of those benefits would be **Cascade Operations**.

-Cascading is a powerful tool but it should be used with a concious mind, as it may be pretty tricky and even lead us to changes to the data that we haven't intended.
+Cascading is a powerful tool but it should be used with a conscious mind, as it may be pretty tricky and even lead us to changes to the data that we haven't intended.

 Cascading allows when a change is made to a certain entity, this change to apply to all related entities.